Meng6/rdfvr/README.md

                         multiple file paths (e.g. file1,file2,file3).
   --outputformat OUTPUTFORMAT, -of OUTPUTFORMAT
                         File format(s) of the output, validation report (list[str] | str ).
 Orders should be consistent with the input of --output.
 Default format is txt.
-Each item can only be one of {txt,png}.
+Each item can only be one of {txt,png,svg,gv}.
 Please use comma (no space) to split multiple formats (e.g. format1,format2,format3).
 If all output files have the same format, only need to write once.

 ```